 To learn more about these five key steps, please join Dr Chris Boorman, CMO at Automic Software, on the following on-demand webcast, where we go through them in detail, and how they lead to Automic winning a sales and marketing alignment award: Improving alignment between B2B marketing and sales.

 [a version of this article first appeared on LinkedIn on 2 December 2016 and updated here on 5 September 2019]

-You wouldn’t drive all the way to work only looking in your car’s rear-view mirror.
-But when you get to work you drive your business the same way.
-Looking back at historical data to make crucial decisions.
-Most marketing and sales leaders use historical CRM and marketing automation data, like how many leads were created, sales meetings completed or deals closed last week/month/quarter.
-While these metrics have their importance, as leading indicators, you shouldn’t drive your business only using a rear-view mirror.
-Best-in-class, high-growth businesses are using forward looking metrics to understand their complete lead-to-revenue funnel.
-The following four categories contain the most important forward looking questions you need to answer.
+You don’t drive all the way to work only looking in your car’s rear-view mirror.
+When you get to work , however, you might drive your business this way—looking back at historical data to make crucial decisions.
+Most sales and marketing leaders use historical CRM and marketing automation data.
+Information like; how many leads were created, sales meetings completed or deals closed last week/month/quarter.
+While these metrics have their importance, as leading indicators, you may not best informed if drive your business only using a rear-view mirror.
+Best-in-class, high-growth businesses are using forward-looking metrics to understand their complete lead-to-revenue funnel.
+The following four categories contain the most important forward-looking questions most companies need to answer.

 Planning & goals